 Video is a fantastic informing and educating tool.
 Because it involves both sight and sound, it provides a lot more impact than just words – and even more than any picture.
-Almost all of us is addicted to TV, to some degree, so moving pictures on our computer screen along with sound, voices, and music are very compelling and automatically draw us in – especially if the subject matter is interesting and well-presented.
+Almost all of us are addicted to TV, so moving pictures on our computer screen along with sound, voices, and music are very interesting and automatically draw us in – especially if the subject is interesting and well-presented.

-Many businesses and organizations now use video to inform and train visitors to their website.
-Businesses use video to explain their products and services and service organizations use it to tell folks what they do and what they stand for.
+Many businesses and organizations now use video to inform and train visitors on their website.
+Businesses use video to explain their products and services, and service organizations use it to tell folks what they do and what they stand for.

 Most of these videos run for one minute or less, as few website visitors are open, at least initially, to putting in a larger investment in time.
 Some have voice narration, but many simply convey their message through the visual animation of words and pictures.